TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 9/Joshua 9.26.md

 ---

-And so did he unto them, and delivered them out of the hand of the children of Israel, that they slew them not.
+He did so to them, and delivered them out of the hand of the children of Israel, so that they didn't kill them.